What’s Better, A Balloon Note Or Stepped Payments?

 Conclusion

 So what's better, a balloon note or stepped payments?
-My conclusion follows along with what I just said about using stepped payments for a business note.
 It depends.
 The great part is that seller financing allows you to decide.

 References